Guardianship

 Who Needs a Guardian?

-The basic reason that a person needs a legal guardian is because he or she lacks the capacity to make effective decisions for his or her own health, safety, welfare and finances.
-When a person has no one willing to act on his or her behalf in the medical and financial arenas, or family members are in conflict with whom should assume responsibility, a legal guardianship (conservatorship) is recommended.
-Once a psychologist or psychiatrist has determined that an individual cannot act for him or herself, then Guardianship proceedings can be initiated by an attorney.
-If someone has signed a Durable Power of Attorney (DPOA) when she or he still had capacity, usually Guardianship is not needed.
+The primary reason that a person needs a legal guardian is because they lack the capacity to make effective decisions for their own health, safety, welfare and finances.
+When a person has no one willing or able to act on their behalf in medical and financial matters – or family members are in conflict as to who should assume responsibility – legal guardianship (conservatorship) is recommended.
+Once a psychologist or psychiatrist determines that an individual cannot capably act on their own behalf, guardianship proceedings can be initiated by an attorney.
+If a Durable Power of Attorney (DPOA) was established when the individual still had capacity, guardianship would usually not be required.

 Types of Guardians

-Guardians of Person (GOPs) make medical, placement and end-of-life decisions.
-Guardians of Person are responsible for ensuring that the day-to-day needs of their wards are met, including safety and appropriate medical care.
+• Guardians of Person (GOPs) make medical, placement and end-of-life decisions for their wards.
+GOPs also are responsible for ensuring that the day-to-day needs of their wards, including safety issues and appropriate medical care, are met.

-- Guardians of Estate (GOEs) marshal all the assets and utilize all the income and assets for the care of each ward.
-Ursuline Support Services employs Guardians of Estate, in addition to our Real Estate Specialist who is responsible for taking care of or selling wards’ homes to utilize the funds for their care.
-Guardians of Estate control bank accounts, stocks, bonds, life insurance policies, real estate, personal possessions and automobiles as well as income from social security, pensions and trusts to use for the care of their wards.
-Guardians of Estate also create budgets and set up Irrevocable Burial Reserve accounts.
+• Guardians of Estate (GOEs) marshal all their wards’ assets and utilize all the income and assets for the care of each ward.
+In addition, Ursuline Support Services GOEs are responsible for taking care of or selling wards’ homes to utilize available funds for their care.
+GOEs control bank accounts, stocks, bonds, life insurance policies, real estate, personal possessions and automobiles, as well as income from social security, pensions and trusts to use for the care and well-being of their wards.
+GOEs also create budgets and set up Irrevocable Burial Reserve accounts.

 For more information on Guardianship (Conservatorship) Services contact us at 412-224-4700.